 I looked at quite a few pork shoulder steaks recipe online before coming up with this one for cider braised pork steaks with onions.
-I'd bought a large pack pork shoulder steaks from CostCo recently and David used half the pack to make our slow cooked chilli again.
+I'd bought a large pack of pork shoulder steaks from CostCo recently and David used half the pack to make our slow cooked chilli again.
 I'd put the other half of the pack in the freezer until I decided what to do with them.
 I knew I wanted to make a slow cooked recipe...tender pork shoulder steaks are just delicious!

 The end result is the most tender pork that falls apart just with a fork!
 The cider and onion gravy is so delicious and full of flavour.
 Definitely a new favourite of ours to enjoy on a cold evening...ultimate comfort food for the winter!